kubernetes/kubeadm/docs/managing-e2e-tests.md

 The following folder contains all the SIG Cluster Lifecycle (the SIG that maintains kubeadm) originated test jobs:
 [sig-cluster-lifecycle](https://git.k8s.io/test-infra/config/jobs/kubernetes/sig-cluster-lifecycle)

-Please note that this document will only cover details on the `kubeadm*.yaml` files and only on some of the parameters these files contain.
+Please note that this document will only cover details on the `kubeadm*.yaml` files and only on some parameters these files contain.

 For example, let's have a look at this file: